ja-818/NBA_outcomes_predictor/README.md

 # NBA_outcomes_predictor
-Regression and classification predictive models applied to NBA dataset
+Project for AnyoneAI bootcamp where the goal is to apply regression and classification models to an NBA dataset to predict player's salaries and if they are gonna get selected for the national team